roo7gb/FastForecast/README.md

 * Jo Richmond <jr362@uakron.edu>
 * Connor Jewell <cj128@uakron.edu>
 * Raymond Jindra <rj103@uakron.edu>

+## Techstack

+* Frontend - React.js, created using create-react-app.
+    - Language: JavaScript / JSX
+    - Server: nginx
+* Backend - Django
+    - Language: Python
+    - Server: Built-in dev server[^2]
+* Database - MySQL
+* OS used for containers: Ubuntu
+* Other tools - Docker for containerization, Git for version control.
+    - Bash component is a script for backend startup that auto-seeds the database with provided .csv files if the db is empty.

+[^2]: This will change for production, but we don't know what to swap to so we'll cross that bridge when we get to it.

 ###### This is the development README, usage docs will be added to this document upon release 1.0.